liviu-/ding/README.md

 This is a very simple solution to help with short-term organisation.
 The beep sound uses the motherboard audio, so it works even if your speakers are muted.
 Furthermore, it works wherever there's a terminal including ssh sessions.

+- No dependencies
+- Install with `pip` or just copy the binary somewhere in `$PATH`
+- Python2 and Python3 compatible
-No dependencies, optional installation via `pip`, and less than 100 lines of code.
+- Less than 100 lines of code.

 ## Installation